callmehallo/done--todo-list-/README.md

 ### What I've learned:

--how following hooks work: state, effect, reducer, context, custom hooks
+- how following hooks work: state, effect, reducer, context, custom hooks
 - how to implent stateful forms and connect them with proper logic
 - how to implement controlled forms/components